 Room.
 They have, however, become used to the Red Room, and the Red Room

 has also had, from its introduction on, associations with the world of

 Twin Peaks that provided anchors for the viewer, despite the

-incomprehensibility of much that happens there.
+incomprehensibility of much that happens in the Red Room.
 Now, there are no

 anchors.
+There will be no Laura Palmer at this place.
+There will be no Gerard.
 The viewer is dissociated from anything that would provide

 definition or compass for this place.
 They will be

 asking, "Okay, where am I?
 What am I doing here?"
 Cooper's confusion